 However, when compared to Dekton countertops, porcelain countertops have quite the competition – keep reading to find out why.

 Dekton countertops are not just another brand of porcelain surface.
-Dekton countertops are made using the same materials as quartz, glass, and porcelain, which makes it extremely durable compared to other natural stone materials.
-However, the key difference between porcelain and dekton is how it’s heated.
+Dekton countertops are made using the same materials like quartz, glass, and porcelain, which makes them extremely durable compared to other natural stone materials.
+However, the key difference between porcelain and Dekton is how it’s heated.
 Dekton’s raw materials undergo a process known as sintering – which is when raw materials are heated and compressed to the utmost levels, giving the finished product incredible resistance and durability.
 Dekton emerged as a rival to quartz, because of the sintering process.
 The heat and pressure, combined with a blend of natural materials, make Dekton highly resistant to just about anything.

 As a kitchen countertop, Dekton is known for its durability, lack of porosity, heat resistance, and is overall regarded as a highly resistant surface.
 Plus, because of its high pressurization during the manufacturing process, Dekton is strong enough to even withstand the great outdoors.
 You’ll be able to use Dekton in an outdoor kitchen or fireplace, without worrying about its longevity.
 Curious to know what countertop materials can stand against Dekton?
 Read which countertops are the most durable to find out!